 When you’re starting a business, one of the first things you need to do is set up a website.
 This gives your customers a way to find out more about your company and what you have to offer.
 But before you can put up a website, you need to choose a web hosting provider.
 This can be a daunting task, especially if you don’t know much about web hosting.
-This article will discuss the factors that you should consider when choosing a web host for your business website.
+This article will discuss the factors that you should consider when choosing a web host for your business website and describe the basic hosting fundamentals.

 Make Sure It’s Fast